pydicom/pynetdicom/docs/user/events.rst

 *pynetdicom* uses an event-handler system to give the user access to the data exchanged between different services within an AE as well as the PDUs and data sent between the local and peer AEs.
 Two different types of events are used: *notification events* and *intervention events*.
+Events are imported using ``from pynetdicom import evt``.

 .. _events_notification:

 Notification Events
 ...................

-Notification events are those events for which the event handler doesn't need to return or yield anything (i.e. the user is *notified* some event has occurred).
+Notification events are those events where bound event handlers don't need to return or yield anything (i.e. the user is *notified* some event has occurred).
 Each notification event can have multiple handlers bound to it and any exceptions raised by the handlers are caught